The Blog

 Traffic Court - Appear by Phone

-As a result, in all circumstances where counsel is appearing for the disputant, an initial phone appearance should be allowed.
+As a result, it is our opinion that the law supports that in all circumstances where counsel is appearing for a disputant, an initial phone appearance should be allowed, to potentially resolve the matter or if a trial is proceeding for the hearing judicial justice, after hearing from both sides (crown and defence) can decide if it is appropriate for a trial in this format.
+In most cases we respectfully submit, it should be (where counsel is appearing).
 This is because any defence (most tickets are resolved without hearing), would be by cross-examinations and submissions only (via counsel), relatively easily done by telephone.
 In this case, there would be no defendant testimony, no exhibits to submit, no translation issues, from the defence side.
 Accordingly a telephone appearance by counsel is viable, practical, meets the aims of the legislature set out in 15.2(1) and 15.2(3), and meets a fundamental purpose of the court: to provide access to justice.